magus-corp/.github/profile/README.md

 Our Process
 ------------

 At Magus Corp, we use various AI models and techniques to train our models for different industries, governments, entities, and persons.
-From simple chatbots to models that help find new materials!
+From simple chat agents to models that help find new materials!
 We also breathe new life into old hardware by repurposing it for our products and processes.
 F planned obsolescence!
 Reuse, Repurpuse, Recycle.

 Our Public Knowledge Projects:
 ----------------------------